franknb/Text-Summarization/README.md

 - **What is the background?**

 ![workflow](workflow.png)
 Here's a workflow I created for the complete task.
-Put it simple, we were asked t complete the task of generating automated summarzations from the Credera weekly updates videos.
+Put it simple, we were asked to complete the task of generating automated summarzations from the Credera weekly updates videos.
 The videos are on Microsoft Stream, and ultimately we need to generate summarized texts for each video.

 For now, we will be focusing on the 3rd part of the workflow, namely, the text summarization.